Retailing in New Zealand: Non-store and commission based retailing

 Non-store retailers are businesses that have no permanent physical bricks and mortar retail stores, and exclusively sell their products exclusively through online stores, market stores, telemarketing, door-to-door sales and vehicles.

 The number of businesses in the sector dropped to 1,299 businesses in 2003.
 The number of employees dropped to 1,450 in 2004.
 Since then, with the rise of e-commerce, the number of businesses has consistently increased.
 By 2021, the consisted of 2,937 businesses, with 3,350 employees and sales volumes of $2.3 billion.

+In June 2024, RNZ reported that overseas-based online retailers such as Temu, Amazon and AliExpress were edging out New Zealand retailers.
+Infometrics chief forecaster Gareth Kiernan reported there was a 20 percent increase in 2024 in direct imports of low-value goods by households from overseas retailers.
+He attributed the growing popularity of online shopping to the COVID-19 lockdowns, the return of international freight and supply chains and the rising cost of living making people more price-sensitive and interested in bargains.

+According to NZ Post, 17% of New Zealanders ranked Temu as the online retailer they used the most.

 Furniture, floor coverings, houseware and textile retailing

 Sales values in the sector increased from $1,318.8 million in 2000 to $2,767.5 million in 2021.
 The number of businesses increased from 1,485 to 1,734.
-The number of employees has increased from 7,000 to 9,100, except for a decline following the Global Financial Crisis.
+The number of employees has increased from 7,000 to 9,100, except for a decline following the 2008 financial crisis.